nucleare/Eigo_joycon-key-mappings/README.md

 # JoyCon Key Mappings

-This project has [JoyToKey](http://joytokey.net/) key mappings for the [Nintendo Switch](http://www.nintendo.com/switch/) JoyCon controllers when connected to the PC.
+This project has English translation guides for the [JoyToKey](http://joytokey.net/) key mappings program for the [Nintendo Switch](http://www.nintendo.com/switch/) JoyCon controllers when connected to the PC.

+__The below section has not yet been update and has been left unadultered from merlinpatt's initial  README.md file.__

 ## Table of Contents